DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: Introduction

-The main contributions of this article are summarized as follows. \begin{enumerate} \item The SARSense dataset is constructed, containing over 460,532 images, providing abundant training samples to enhance the model’s general visual representation and further improve its generalization capability. \item The DI3CL pre-training framework is designed and tailored to the characteristics of SAR images and land-cover classification tasks, which addresses the limitations of conventional CL by mitigating the model’s center bias and enhancing its sensitivity to shape and geometric structures in SAR images. \item The foundation model for SAR land-cover classification is proposed, achieving state-of-the-art (SOTA) performance across various scenarios, including SAR land-cover mapping, water detection, and road extraction.
-This demonstrates the model’s robustness and generalization capability. \end{enumerate}
+The main contributions of this article are summarized as follows. \begin{enumerate} \item The DI3CL pre-training framework leverages the synergistic integration of DI and CC modules to address the challenges of SAR image land-cover classification.
+DI reduces center bias, while CC enhances sensitivity to land-cover shapes and structures, even in SAR images with speckle noise.
+This collaboration optimizes feature extraction and boosts classification performance. \item The SARSense dataset is constructed, comprising over 460,532 multi-source, multi-resolution, and multi-polarization SAR images.
+It provides abundant, representative training samples to alleviate the labeled-data bottleneck, enhance the model’s SAR-specific visual representation capabilities, and further propel the development of SAR feature representation learning. \item The first publicly available foundation model for SAR land-cover classification is proposed, achieving state-of-the-art performance across various downstream tasks, including SAR land-cover mapping, water detection, and road extraction.
+This demonstrates the model’s robustness and generalization in practical scenes, while lowering the threshold for downstream pixel-level SAR tasks. \end{enumerate}

-The structure of the article is as follows.
-Section II reviews related works in the field of SAR land-cover classification, self-supervised, and foundation model in remote sensing.
-Section III introduces the proposed DI3CL pre-training framework and the SARSense dataset.
-Section IV presents experimental setups, results, and analyses across various downstream tasks.
-Finally, Section V concludes the paper and discusses future directions.